Ann1kaB/thermalboard/README.md

 thermalboard for use with faustus
 ==============================

-This is a simple bash script that makes your keyboard a visual thermal sensor.
+This is a simple python script that makes your keyboard a visual thermal sensor.

 I made this in my spare time in about an hour and want to share it with you all.
 Hopefully you find it useful :)